AI Agents with Decentralized Identifiers and Verifiable Credentials: Abstract

 \section{Abstract}

-{LLM-based AI agents still lack the technical means to automatically build nuanced and differentiated trust in other agents at the beginning of an agent-to-agent dialogue.
-But autonomous and interoperable trust establishing becomes a fundamental prerequisite once agents start to operate beyond isolated environments and engage in dialogues across individual or organizational boundaries.
+{A fundamental limitation of current LLM-based AI agents is their inability to build differentiated trust among each other at the onset of an agent-to-agent dialogue.
+However, autonomous and interoperable trust establishment becomes essential once agents start to operate beyond isolated environments and engage in dialogues across individual or organizational boundaries.
 A promising way to fill this gap in Agentic AI is to equip agents with long-lived digital identities and introduce tamper-proof and flexible identity-bound attestations of agents, provisioned by commonly trusted third parties and designed for cross-domain verifiability.
 This article presents a conceptual framework and a prototypical multi-agent system, where each agent is endowed with a self-sovereign digital identity.
-It combines a unique and ledger-anchored Decentralized Identifier (DID) of an agent with a set of third-party issued Verifiable Credentials (VCs).
+It combines a unique and ledger-anchored W3C Decentralized Identifier (DID) of an agent with a set of third-party issued W3C Verifiable Credentials (VCs).
 This enables agents at the start of a dialog to prove ownership of their self-controlled DIDs for authentication purposes and to establish various cross-domain trust relationships through the spontaneous exchange of their self-hosted DID-bound VCs.
 A comprehensive evaluation of the prototypical implementation demonstrates technical feasibility but also reveals limitations once an agent’s LLM is in sole charge to control the respective security procedures.}